Great North 10K: History

 By 2010, it was only beaten numerically by the Great North Run as the biggest North East running event as the 10K race had increased in popularity and attracted over 5,000 competitors.
 The event was gain televised by Channel Five and networked worldwide through the Sky Sports channel.
 An episode of the Street Barber was also filmed for the BBC's The One Show programme featuring celebrity hairdresser Michael Douglas who was offering to re-style some of the fun runners hairstyles.

 In 2011, it changed locations to the Gateshead International Stadium, which meant spectators were able to watch the finish from the grandstand.

 Together with Olympic medallist Brendan Foster, Gateshead Council had originally organised fun runs in late 1977; this is believed to have been the onset of these events in the north east.
 Three runners who had taken part in the 1977 race were guests of honour in 2013.

 The date of the run was brought forward in 2013 so that, for the first time, the European Athletics Team Championships was partnered with the Great North run.
 Staged to coincide with the final day of the championships, the climax was described by Mick Henry, the Gateshead Council leader, as a "fantastic weekend for sport in Gateshead".
-Several competitors responded positively to this, with Linda Green, a Gateshead council member saying “Thousands of runners sharing the finish line with Europe’s biggest athletes such as Mo Farah, is something they will never forget”.
+Several competitors responded positively to this, with Linda Green, a Gateshead council member saying "Thousands of runners sharing the finish line with Europe’s biggest athletes such as Mo Farah, is something they will never forget".

 Mike McLeod, winner of the first Great North Runs in 1981 and 1982 and winner of a silver Olympic medal in 1984, was the race starter in 2013.

+The race was not run in 2020 due to restrictions in place around the Coronavirus Pandemic.

 Competitors

 Participants are made up from fun-runners, many who are raising funds for charity, and competitive elite and club racers.

-In the inaugural race held in Sunderland in mid July 2009, those taking part included Dan Robinson and Matt O'Dowd, who had represented Britain in the marathon at the Olympics, and Tegla Loroupe the Kenyan long distance track and road runner.
+In the inaugural race held in Sunderland in mid July 2009, those taking part included Dan Robinson and Matt O'Dowd, who had represented Britain in the marathon at the Olympics, and Tegla Loroupe the Kenyan long-distance track and road runner.
 The whole team from the Northern Division Premier League champions of Sunderland Women's Football Club took part in the run as a way of boosting their overall fitness.

 During the 2012 race, 200 Gurkha soldiers, who were undertaking a 39-week training period at Catterick Garrison, joined the race; a contingent of 150 Gurkha soldiers also competed in 2013.
 The Gurkhas were joined by fifty personnel from the Guards Training Company who competed for the first time in 2013.
 The Guards Training Company is also based at Catterick and has responsibility for the ITC Catterick Foot Guards Combat Infantryman's Course.